RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

 \subsubsection{Clean seismic data}

-We first evaluated various methods on clean seismic data using 100 previously unseen samples from each of the four chosen geological families in the OpenFWI dataset, and all the quantitative metrics are the average of these 400 test cases.
-Each sample was optimized for 300 iterations, starting from an initial model obtained by applying a Gaussian filter (with a standard deviation $\sigma = 10$) to the ground-truth velocity model.
+We first evaluated various methods on clean seismic data using 100 previously unseen samples from each of the four chosen geological families in the OpenFWI dataset.
+All the quantitative metrics are the average of these 400 test cases.
+For optimization-based approaches (RED-DiffEq, Tikhonov (Sec.~\ref{sec:tikhonov_regularization}), and TV (Sec.~\ref{sec:tv_regularization})), each sample was optimized for 300 iterations.
+For the diffusion-sampling-based baselines (DiffusionFWI and its variant with the ILVR technique, namely DiffusionILVR), we adopted the protocol suggested in the original implementation~\cite{Wang_2023}, initializing the reverse diffusion process at $t=100$ with 10 conventional FWI gradient steps per diffusion timestep; please refer to Sec.~\ref{sec:hyperparameters_tuning} for more details about hyper-parameters and design choice, and Sec.~\ref{sec:forward_solver} for details about the forward solver used for FWI.
+All the methods started from an initial model obtained by applying a Gaussian filter (with a standard deviation $\sigma = 10$) to the ground-truth velocity model.
 Fig.~\ref{fig:result_openfwi}a shows representative velocity inversion examples across the four different geological families.
 The unregularized standard FWI method produces a large error and fails to capture essential geological features.
 While Tikhonov regularization improves upon the standard method, it produces an overly smoothed model that loses critical details at layer boundaries.
 TV preserves sharp edges but introduces ``staircase'' artifacts that distort the geology.
-The diffusion-based approach by Wang \textit{et al.} shows promise with simple structures but struggles with fine-scale fault structures.
+DiffusionFWI and DiffusionILVR show promise with simple structures but struggle with fine-scale structures.
 Our RED‑DiffEq framework outperforms all baselines across the four geological families, simultaneously preserving high‑contrast velocity discontinuities, such as fault planes, while maintaining the smooth lateral and vertical velocity gradients that characterize individual strata.
 RED‑DiffEq produces the most faithful reconstructions, even for the complex CV‑B models (Fig.~\ref{fig:result_openfwi}a, last row).